Own a Piece of Food/Art History

 The Gastrotypographicalassemblage is a three-dimensional ode to typography and food created by Lou Dorfsman, former creative director at CBS.
 The artwork graced a wall in the dining room of the company’s headquarters from 1966 to the 1990s.
-It remained in storage for more than two decades until 2008, when The Culinary Institute of America partnered with Nick Fasciano, one of the original craftsmen, to restored “Lou’s Wall.”
-The 33-foot-long, 8-foot-high artwork has found the perfect home at the CIA’s Hyde Park campus in the stunning Marriott Pavilion.
+It remained in storage for more than two decades until 2008, when the Culinary Institute of America partnered with Nick Fasciano, one of the original craftsmen, to restored “Lou’s Wall.”
+The 33-foot-long, 8-foot-high artwork has found the perfect home at the CIA’s Hyde Park, NY campus in the stunning Marriott Pavilion.

 During his 40-year tenure at CBS, Lou Dorfsman led all aspects of the company’s advertising and corporate identity.
 The breadth and depth of his authority was unprecedented.
 When then-CBS president Frank Stanton asked him to create something for a wall in his company’s dining room, Lou designed the Gastrotypographicalassemblage, which he considered to be his “gift to the world.”